Rayquaza01/copyedit/README.md

 -   `default_extension`: The default file extension to use.
 Can be changed while running.
 Defaults to `txt`
 -   `directory`: The directory to save the temporary clipboard files in.
 Defaults to `~/copyedit`
 -   `delete_on_close`: Whether to delete the temporary file after copyedit finishes.
 Defaults to `false`

+## Arguments

+Two arguments are accepted:

+-   `--blank` (`-b`): make the file blank, instead of using clipboard contents.
+Will still copy file contents to clipboard after the editor is closed
+-   `--deleteOnClose` (`-doc`): Delete on close, overrides the config option.